ADVANCED TOOLING & FIXTURING

-Putting science into the concept and design of tooling, fixtures and special purpose machine tools
+Putting science into the concept and design of tooling and fixtures

 Generally, most processes and operations require a fixture to locate the component in the process, and a tool to work on the component.
 The development of these tools and fixtures has traditionally been by rule of thumb, based on what works.
 The purpose of our Advanced Tooling and Fixturing research theme is to take a step forward in the design and logic of tools and fixtures.

 - Fast fixtures: Through the use of reconfigurable systems, lead times can be significantly reduced.
 However, limitations need to be understood in order that these technologies can be applied appropriately.

 - Adaptive fixtures: These can be reconfigured automatically or manually for a component family, reducing the need for multiple fixtures, reducing lead time for NPI, negating issues around storage of fixtures, and facilitating single piece flow on multi product processes.